V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 See also Linux io_uring (replacement for epoll).

 Everything is an event or a state.
-Try to fit datastructures into 256 bytes (4 CPU cache lines).
+Want to fit datastructures into 128 bytes (2 CPU cache lines).

 We reuse the create_entity data structure as the state.